Purdue Exponent

 The Purdue Exponent is an independent student newspaper that serves Purdue University in West Lafayette, Indiana.
-It is published on Mondays and Thursdays during university semesters by the Purdue Student Publishing Foundation, and is Indiana's largest collegiate daily newspaper.
+It is published on Mondays and Thursdays during university semesters by the Purdue Student Publishing Foundation, and is Indiana's largest collegiate newspaper.

-The Exponent employs seven full-time professionals, relying for most operations on a staff of approximately 80 students, though the university has no journalism school.
+The Exponent employs four full-time professionals, relying for most operations on a staff of approximately 100 students, though the university has no journalism school.

 Exponent alumni have won six Pulitzers, six Emmys, two Peabodys, and two John Chancellors.

 History

 The Exponents first edition was published on December 15, 1889.
 It was a daily paper from 1906 to 2016.
 In 2017, it switched to a twice-weekly printing schedule.
 The Web edition (www.purdueexponent.org) was started in 1996.
 It was the first college newspaper in the country to build its own building (built in 1989 and sold in 2017, but the organization still resides there) and one of two college newspapers that continues to own its own press.

 The path to becoming an independent entity began in 1968, when the university removed William R. Smoot II as editor-in-chief.
 The move followed critical and controversial columns in the newspaper, particularly one on October 23, 1968, that castigated university president Frederick L. Hovde.